The Nest

 To determine a property’s Zestimate value

-Zillow looks at public records, comparable sales, current housing market data, and MLS listing inventory, among other things.
-Their algorithm takes this information and comes up with what Zillow considers an accurate estimate of a home’s selling price.
+Zillow examines public records, comparable sales, current housing market data, and MLS listing inventory, among other things.
+Its algorithm takes this information and comes up with what it considers an accurate estimate of a home’s selling price.

-Zillow uses information from property records publicly available in most states and local multiple listing services.
+Zillow uses information from property records publicly available in most states and local multiple listing services (the MLS).
 In most markets, real estate agents use multiple listing services (the MLS) to share information about for-sale properties.
 In addition to the Zestimate, one of Zillow’s early innovations was making the information on these once-private databases available to anyone with an internet connection.

 How Zillow Calculates Zestimates